sunkist5691/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure used after the return statement of function personalDice and brought parameter name into console.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name is same but the dice roll isn't same.

 c.
 What is the lexical scope of `newRoll`?
+The scope of newRoll is inside of anonymous function only.

 ### Task 2c - Exit Ticket